What is a Skype TEFL Job Interview Really Like?By Brendan O'Shea

 I just completed a TEFL job search for a position in China, and I’m happy to say I recently signed a contract to teach for a year in Shenzhen, a southwestern city in Guangdong Province in China!
 During my TEFL job hunt, the most common question I received from friends and coworkers was, “How do you even interview for something like that?”

-The question was always asked out of sincere curiosity, though the answer is quite obvious after a moment’s thought: TEFL job interviews are done by video calls (usually Skype)!
-Of course, applicants for jobs as far away as China do not (often) have the opportunity to sit down in an office with their prospective employers to make a strong first impression.
+The question was always asked out of sincere curiosity, though the answer is quite obvious after a moment’s thought: TEFL job interviews, whether for in-person positions or online jobs, are done by video calls (usually Skype)!
+Of course, applicants at schools or online tutoring companies as far away as somewhere like China, for example, do not (often) have the opportunity to sit down in an office with their prospective employers to make a strong first impression.
 Instead, when interviewing for TEFL jobs, we find a comfortable and professional setting, accommodate the interviewers’ time zone, and turn on our webcams.
-This is what it’s like to do a TEFL job interview with a school abroad.
+This is what it’s like to do a TEFL job interview with a school located abroad.

 There are, of course, other questions that can be asked.
 However, if you prepare well for the listed questions, you will have set yourself up for a promising interview!
 The key to answering each question is to be as specific as possible; exude positivity and an eagerness to teach, and, most importantly, let your individual personality shine through.
 After all, employers want to know who you are.
 Show them!